Childcare & Family Support

 • Eligible employees regularly scheduled to work 20 or more hours per week can receive a subsidy of up to $100 per month

-More information, FAQs, and the application form are available on The Hub: Online, Childcare Assistance Subsidy page.
+More information, FAQs, and the application form are available on The Hub: Online, Childcare Assistance Policy page.

 Take a look below to see eligible and ineligible expenses for the Adoption Assistance program: